jfpatrick/accsoft-gui-rad-comrad/docs/install.rst

 .. note:: All operations should be performed in a terminal, running "bash".
 While alternative shells, such as "zsh"
           or "fish", may work, stability is not guaranteed.

-Make sure that you have `Acc-Py Base activated <https://wikis.cern.ch/display/ACCPY/Acc-Py+base>`__ for new installations (preferred) or
-`PyQt activated <https://wikis.cern.ch/display/ACCPY/PyQt+distribution>`__ for legacy installations, so you have a proper "pip" version and access to Acc-Py Python package index.
+Make sure that you have `Acc-Py Base activated <https://wikis.cern.ch/display/ACCPY/Acc-Py+base>`__ in order to have a considerably modern "pip" version and access to Acc-Py Python package index.

 Install